Persona-Assigned Large Language Models Exhibit Human-Like Motivated Reasoning: Methodology Setup

 In addition to VDA, we also prompt the model to evaluate confidence in its assessment of the headline on a Likert scale of 1 to 6 (1 = ``not at all" and 6 = ``very").
 In humans, overconfidence is negatively associated with veracity judgments of news headlines \cite{Lyons2021-ng}, and research on overconfidence and performance in LLMs suggests similar patterns \cite{xiong2023can}.
 However, some studies suggest that verbalized confidence scores appear to be well-calibrated, i.e. high confidence is indicative of correct answers, in feedback-tuned models \cite{tian2023just} --- which is how we choose to elicit confidence estimations instead of using logit probabilities.

 To evaluate evidence for motivated reasoning versus analytical reasoning explanations as detailed in \textsection \ref{rw}, we evaluate the LLMs on a variety of psychological factors including the endorsement of actively open-minded thinking (AOT) questions on a scale of 1–5 (1=``completely disagree'' to 5=``completely agree'') \cite{baron2019actively} (Appendix Table \ref{aot_items}) and proficiency in analytical thinking as measured by the 6-point cognitive reflecting test (CRT) \cite{thomson2016investigating} (refer to Appendix Figure \ref{likert_scale_prompt} for the prompts).
 To avoid data contamination issues arising from LLMs being trained on the original CRT items, we use the newly developed CRT items from \citet{Yax2024-rp}, which conceptually resemble the original CRT and were verified on human subjects. \textbf{Modeling Veracity Discernment.} To evaluate whether motivated reasoning plays a role in news headline veracity discernment across 8 different models and 8 separate personas, we fit a hierarchal mixed-effects model using the following equations: where, \texttt{CONF} is the verbalized confidence estimate of the LLM for the VDA scores and \texttt{OPEN\_SRC} is a binary variable depicting whether the model is open source or proprietary.
 We z-score normalize all predictors (\texttt{AOT}, \texttt{CRT}, \texttt{CONF}) to have zero mean and unit variance to ensure comparability of their coefficients.
-Unlike prior studies \cite{Roozenbeek2022-qi, pennycook2019lazy} that fit a linear regression model to compare the effects of AOT Vs CRT, we use a hierarchical mixed-effects model where we consider \texttt{MODEL} to be a random effect since the outputs from a single LLM are correlated.
-We also consider \texttt{PERSONA} to also be a random effect nested under \texttt{MODEL} since the outputs from different personas assigned to an LLM are nested under that LLM --- thereby requiring the use of random effects to account for such correlations.
+Unlike prior studies \cite{Roozenbeek2022-qi, pennycook2019lazy} that fit a linear regression model to compare the effects of AOT vs. CRT, we use a hierarchical mixed-effects model where we consider \texttt{MODEL} to be a random effect since the outputs from a single LLM are correlated. \texttt{PERSONA} is also considered to be a random effect nested under \texttt{MODEL}.
+This accounts for the correlations both across models and among personas within each model